idossha/.dotfiles/README.md

 source ~/.zshrc
 ```

 ## This conculdes the important installations.
-From here you have a MVP and can configure as you wish.
+From here continue to configure as you wish.

 ---